Identity

 Wedding Rings: God Who is Committed to the Wellbeing of the Bride

-To me, this experience of finding wedding rings speaks to Jesus’ great commitment to the restoration of the Bride (the Church).
+Looking back, these experiences of finding wedding rings remind me of Jesus’ great commitment to the restoration of his people.

 “For Zion’s sake I will not keep silent, for Jerusalem’s sake I will not remain quiet, till her vindication shines out like the dawn, her salvation like a blazing torch.”